 \section{Abstract}

-Human-LLM conversations are increasingly becoming more pervasive in peoples' professional and personal lives, yet many users still struggle to elicit helpful responses from LLM Chatbots.
-One of the reasons for this issue is users' lack of understanding in crafting effective prompts that accurately convey their information needs.
-Meanwhile, the existence of real-world conversational datasets on the one hand, and the text understanding faculties of LLMs on the other, present a unique opportunity to study this problem, and its potential solutions at scale.
-Thus, in this paper we present the first LLM-centric study of real human-AI chatbot conversations, focused on investigating aspects in which user queries fall short of expressing information needs, and the potential of using LLMs to rewrite suboptimal user prompts.
-Our findings demonstrate that rephrasing ineffective prompts can elicit better responses from a conversational system, while preserving the user's original intent.
-Notably, the performance of rewrites improves in longer conversations, where contextual inferences about user needs can be made more accurately.
-Additionally, we observe that LLMs often need to -- and inherently do -- make \emph{plausible} assumptions about a user's intentions and goals when interpreting prompts.
-Our findings largely hold true across conversational domains, user intents, and LLMs of varying sizes and families, indicating the promise of using prompt rewriting as a solution for better human-AI interactions.
+Human-LLM conversations are increasingly pervasive in peoples' professional and personal lives, yet many users still struggle to elicit helpful responses from LLM chatbots.
+This issue stems partly from users' lack of understanding in crafting effective prompts that accurately convey their information needs.
+Real-world conversational datasets combined with the text understanding faculties of LLMs present a unique opportunity to study this problem, and its potential solutions, at scale.
+We present a large-scale LLM-centric study of real human-AI conversations, examining how user queries fall short of expressing information needs and exploring the use of LLMs to rewrite suboptimal user prompts.
+Our findings show that rephrasing ineffective prompts can elicit better responses from a conversational system, while preserving user intent.
+Notably, rewrites become more effective in longer conversations where contextual inferences about user needs can be made more accurately.
+We observe that LLMs often need to---and naturally do---make \emph{plausible} assumptions about user intentions and goals when interpreting prompts.
+These findings largely hold across conversational domains, user intents, and various LLM sizes and families, suggesting prompt rewriting as a promising approach for improving human-AI interactions.